ASFHyP3/hyp3-gamma/hyp3_gamma/insar/etc/README_InSAR_GAMMA.txt

 Note that the imaging surface will vary depending on the sensor wavelength.
 Because Sentinel-1 is a C-band sensor, the waves will not penetrate very deeply into vegetation.
 The imagery likely represents the top of the canopy in densely vegetated areas rather than the actual terrain.
 In addition, vegetated areas tend to have low coherence, because plants can grow or move from one acquisition to the next.
 Use caution when generating interferograms for areas with extensive/dense vegetation cover.

-A digital elevation model is required for processing InSAR, and ASF uses the best publicly-available DEM with full coverage of the processing area.
-The source of the DEM used for this particular product is [DEM], which has a native resolution of [RESA] arc seconds (about [RESM] meters).
+A digital elevation model is required for processing InSAR.
+The DEM used for this particular product is the Copernicus GLO-30 Public DEM, which has a native resolution of 1 arc second (about 30 meters).
 Scroll to the bottom of this file (after the description of InSAR Processing) to read more about the DEMs used by ASF.

 ----------------
 ### To cite the data: ###